tiagomonteiro0715/Ark-invest-CSV-merger/README.md

 change name of program
 section:
-modules used
-create a licence for my program explain file tree  and a diagram with the program process click here to install click here to downloas source
+explain file tree  and a diagram with the program process click here to install the actual program click here to downloas source

 talk about ark invest
+criar indice com tudo e descrição muito breve.